shuai132/rpc_core/README.md

 * C++11
 * Provide your connection implementation: [connection](include/rpc_core/connection.hpp)
   NOTICE: complete data packets are required for data transmission, such as `websocket`.
-  If using `tcp socket`, `serial port`, etc., message pack and unpack need to be implemented by yourself.
+  If using `tcp socket`, `serial port`, etc., message pack and unpack need to be implemented.
   Or you can use [stream_connection](include/rpc_core/connection.hpp).

 ## Usage